Quick Dill Pickle Egg Salad Without Mayo

 • 1 small shallot, finely chopped

-• 4 sprigs dill, finely chopped
+• 4 sprigs fresh dill, finely chopped

 • 1 tablespoon extra virgin olive oil